ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 ```

 Stop service.
 The service can be restarted afterwards via the 'start ()' function
 if needed.

-The function will return immediately, the service instances will be stopped
+\attention The function will return immediately, the service instances will be stopped
 in their own threads contexts.
+The 'get_status ()' function can be used to poll
+the service status until all service instances have been stopped.

 ### gom.api.services.get_services